Primary icons

 If the concept you need to represent isn’t already in our icon library, you can choose one from the Google Material Design:

-Please let the design system team know any time you need an icon that isn’t in our icon library.
+Please let the Ontario Design System team know any time you need an icon that isn’t in our icon library.
 If we find the same ones are being commonly used, we’ll consider adding them to the library.

 Why we chose these icons